Company fact sheet

 RICE around the world

 RICE is constantly expanding to more countries, spreading fun funkiness and colorful functionality in many stores across Europe and the rest of the world.
-We have showrooms in Sweden, Germany, Holland, France and Denmark.
+We have showrooms in Germany, Holland and Denmark.

-We have distributors in Greece, Israel, Japan, Singapore and New Zealand, and sell our products in more that 30 countries.
+We have distributors in Israel, Japan, Singapore, Malaysia, Indonesia, Dubai, Hongkong, Taiwan Australia, South Korea, and New Zealand, and sell our products in more that 45 countries.

-We have suppliers in Thailand, India, China, Madagascar, Taiwan and Italy.
+We have suppliers in Thailand, India, China, Madagascar, Taiwan, Portugal and Italy.
 The amount of suppliers varies in each collection, but we can have up to 40 suppliers in a collection.

 Corporate Social Responsibility